Tension over installation of freedom fighter's statue in Karnataka village | Headlines

 An FIR has been booked in this regard and action will be taken, they said.
 Additional forces have been called in to avoid the situation spiralling out of control.

-Home Minister Basavaraj Bommai said police have taken stringent measures to control the situation, and that he has spoken to Belagavi Police Commissioner and IG, also ADGP Law and Order is visiting the area.
-"All necessary police bandobast is being made..." he said, adding that the administration was taking all efforts to resolve things peacefully by taking everyone into confidence.
+Home Minister Basavaraj Bommai said police have taken stringent measures to control the situation and that he has spoken to Belagavi Police Commissioner and IG, also ADGP Law and Order is visiting the area.
+Later in a tweet, Bommai said, "the state government is in favour of Kannadigas and was committed to protect their interest.
+I have asked ADGP (L&O) to look into the FIR lodged by the police at Peeranwadi.

+He is already at the spot and I have instructed him to hold a peace meet and resolve the issue in a cordial manner."
+ADGP (L&O) Amar Kumar Pandey, who visited the spot said efforts are on to find a peaceful solution. "the situation developed in the morning has been attended by the city (Belagavi) police.... three cases have been registered and investigation will follow," he added.

 Alleging that the government by neglecting the Sangolli Rayanna statue issue has allowed it to become controversial, in a statement he said there can be no compromise on the issue of state's land, water, language and people who are its pride.
 "I also appeal to Kannada organisations and admirers of Rayanna to be patient and cooperate in resolving the issue," he added.